philpagel/PCE174-communication/protocol.md

 5     | power     | 0:ok, 1:low
 4     | sign      | 0:+, 1:-
 3,2   | view      | 00:time, 01:day, 10:sampling-interval, 11:year
-1,0   | memstat   | 01:store, 10:recall, 11: logging, 00: None
+1,0   | memstat   | 00: None, 01:store, 10:recall, 11: logging

 The sign must be multiplied with value, as the value data is always unsigned.

-`memstat` indicates if the instrument is in `store` or `recall` mode for saved data.
-This is the modes you can enter long-pressing the `load` button or pressing `rec`, respectively.
+`memstat` indicates if the instrument is in `store`, `recall` or `logging` mode.  `store` is the mode you enter by saving a value by pressing `REC`, `recall` is the mode in which you view saved datae (long-pressing the `load` button) and `logging` indicates that the instrument actively logs data at the moment.